A royal ball. A lost glass slipper. A magical midnight deadline.

 These are staple elements of the Cinderella story that have enchanted fairy tale fans for years.
 Now, Steps from Netflix Animation Studios is showing audiences Cinderella’s not-so-evil stepsisters in a new light.

-The new spin, from directors Alyce Tzue (Student Academy Awards gold medal winner) and John Ripa (co-director of Raya and the Last Dragon), features the voices of Ali Wong (Beef) and Stephanie Hsu (Everything Everywhere All at Once) in the title roles.
-Amanda Seyfried has also joined the cast as Cinderella.
-See new photos here.
+The new spin, from directors Alyce Tzue (Student Academy Awards gold medal winner) and John Ripa (co-director of Raya and the Last Dragon), features the voices of Ali Wong (BEEF), Stephanie Hsu (Everything Everywhere All at Once), and Amanda Seyfried (Mank) as Cinderella.
+See photos and learn about this take on Cinderella here.

 Scroll on for everything else to know about Steps.